CounterpartyXCP/Documentation/Tutorials/User_Tutorials/create_addresses.md

 ![](/_images/create_addresses4.png)

-Click the - or + respectively next to the square in order to minimize or maximize the display of your address.
+Click the - or + respectively next to the square in order to minimize or maximize the display of your address, for more space on your screen.

 ![](/_images/create_addresses5.png)